 Your featured listings can include anything, from exciting new constructions to acreage properties in a specific neighborhood or area.
 Your clients will love the ease with which they can find your most high-profile listings.

-4. Use Quality Images
+4. Use quality images

 Do you love to snap pictures from your cell phone and immediately load them to your website?
 If so, do yourself a favor and stop.
 Poor-quality photos will instantly make a sour impression on website users and will make you seem like an amateur.
 Remember, your clients are probably looking for the home of their dreams.
-Low-light cell phone photos won’t sell the dream and won’t close any deals.
+Low-light cell phone photos won’t sell the property and won’t close any deals.

 If you don’t consider yourself a photographer, that’s okay.
-It’s worth the time and money to hire a professional photographer to take quality pictures of your most important properties.
+It’s worth the time and money to hire a professional photographer to take quality pictures of your most relevant properties.
 You can even use stock video footage and photos to give your website a more personalized, authentic feel.
 Quality images will look great on your website and will more accurately reflect your status as a knowledgeable real estate professional.

-5. Take Advantage of Testimonials
+5. Take advantage of testimonials